 - Harvard Medical School

-Gliomas are primary brain tumors that display histological features of glial cells (ie, astrocytes, oligodendrocytes, and ependymal cells).
+Gliomas are primary brain tumors that display histologic features of glial cells (ie, astrocytes, oligodendrocytes, and ependymal cells).
 The diffuse gliomas are the most common types and generally affect the cerebral hemispheres of adults.
-They are classified based upon their line of differentiation and are graded according to their histological degree of malignancy.
+They are classified based upon their line of differentiation and are graded according to their histologic degree of malignancy.

-Diffuse gliomas are classified according to the 2016 World Health Organization (WHO) system by both histologic and molecular characteristics as isocitrate dehydrogenase (IDH)-mutant astrocytomas, IDH-wildtype astrocytomas, and IDH-mutant and 1p19q-codeleted oligodendrogliomas .
+Diffuse gliomas are classified according to the 2016 World Health Organization (WHO) system by both histologic and molecular characteristics as isocitrate dehydrogenase (IDH)-mutant or IDH-wildtype astrocytomas; IDH-mutant and 1p19q-codeleted oligodendrogliomas; and IDH-mutant or IDH-wildtype glioblastomas .
 (See "Classification and pathologic diagnosis of gliomas".)

 The pathogenesis and biology of diffuse gliomas are reviewed here.
 The pathologic diagnosis, clinical manifestations, diagnosis, and treatment of these tumors are discussed separately.
-(See "Classification and pathologic diagnosis of gliomas" and "Clinical manifestations and initial surgical approach to patients with high-grade gliomas" and "Adjuvant radiation therapy for high-grade gliomas" and "Initial postoperative therapy for glioblastoma and anaplastic astrocytoma".)
+(See "Classification and pathologic diagnosis of gliomas" and "Clinical presentation, initial surgical approach, and prognosis of high-grade gliomas" and "Radiation therapy for high-grade gliomas" and "Initial postoperative therapy for glioblastoma and anaplastic astrocytoma".)

 CELL OF ORIGIN